Avinash Chandra: Awards and recognition

 A solo exhibition was held at the Hamilton Galleries in London in 1965.
+His murals in glass survive in Alexander House, created for the Anglo-Dutch Cigar Company in Finchley (1963) and for the Pilkington Brothers Glass company in St Helens, Merseyside.

 His work was also exhibited as part of The Other Story: Afro-Asian artists in post-war Britain at the Hayward Gallery in 1989; and is in collections including those of the Arts Council of Great Britain, Ashmolean Museum, Kettle's Yard, Durham University, Leicestershire County Council, Musée National d'Art Moderne, Museum of Modern Art (Berlin), Museum of Modern Art (Haifa), National Gallery of Modern Art, the National Trust for England, New York University, Punjab Museum, Tate, and the Victoria and Albert Museum.

 Solo exhibitions

 1987 Avinash Chandra, Horizon Gallery, London.

 Group exhibitions

 1987 The Other Story, Hayward Gallery, London.